Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

-Compared to this toy case~$n=x=1$, the difficulty in the proofs of our main results lies in the fact that as soon as~$n\neq 1$ or~$x\neq 1$, the measure~$\bbP_{\calD,n,x}^\xi$ is not uniform and hence the XOR operation is not measure-preserving.
+Compared to this `toy' case~$n=x=1$, the difficulty in the proofs of our main results lies in the fact that, as soon as~$n > 1$ or~$x < 1$, the measure~$\bbP_{\calD,n,x}^\xi$ is not uniform, and hence the XOR operation is not measure-preserving.
 In order to surmount this difficulty, we consider an expansion around~$n=x=1$ in both the $n$ and $x$ variables.
+We say that any loop of~$\omega$ is a {\em defect loop} with probability $(n-1)/n$, and that any edge in the complement of~$\omega$ is a {\em defect edge} with probability $1-x$; the process is defined independently for each loop and edge.
+As we will show below, given a defect subgraph $\eta$, the distribution of $\omega \setminus \eta$ is uniform on the set of loop configurations on the complement of $\eta$.
+In particular, $\omega\setminus \eta$ is invariant under the~XOR operation with any circuit~$\Gamma$ which is disjoint from~$\eta$.
+Therefore, our goal is to show that these defect subgraphs allow for a large vacant circuit.
+We work with defect edges to prove Theorem~\ref{thm:Ising-antifer}, defect loops to prove Theorem~\ref{thm:x-1}, and both defect edges and loops to prove Theorem~\ref{thm:long-around-1-inf-vol}; we present the theorems in this order, building up the complexity as the paper progresses.

 Development in~$n$ appears in Chayes--Machta~\cite{ChaMac98}, whereas expansion in~$x$ corresponds to the classical Edwards--Sokal coupling~\cite{EdwSok88} and its generalization by Newman~\cite{New90,New94} to the antiferromagnetic case.
-This leads to a non-trivial measure assigned to defect sets of edges (in case of Theorem~\ref{thm:Ising-antifer}), loops (Theorem~\ref{thm:x-1}) or both (Theorem~\ref{thm:long-around-1-inf-vol}).
-Conditioned on these defect subgraphs, the remaining configuration is distributed according to the uniform measure on the complement and thus is invariant under~XOR.
-Therefore, our goal is to show that these defect subgraphs allow for a large vacant circuit.
+As far as we are aware, this paper is the first usage of both expansions simultaneously.